Shriyash06/yash/README.md

 # yash
-my first project for full stack
+my first project for full stack using some technologies